zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-amazon.md

 Ready.

-[APZ 89.3] (#apz89 .3) {#apz89 .3.ref .apz} "Anger is not in the craving and in the servant No Alai” is a kind of heart action provocation
+[APZ 89.3] (#apz89 .3) {#apz89 .3.ref .apz} "Anger is not in the craving and in the servant No Alai" is a kind of heart action provocation
 This is the deviations of a convulsive resentment, and this is the same.
-This virulence of one is that the craving is born in the first place Iograd, wisdom, burning fire, and disopposition, anger says no. “Cravings” are image cravings, sound cravings, odor cravings, rouses Cravings, touch cravings are craving.
+This virulence of one is that the craving is born in the first place Iograd, wisdom, burning fire, and disopposition, anger says no. "Cravings" are image cravings, sound cravings, odor cravings, rouses Cravings, touch cravings are craving.

-[APZ 89.4] (#apz89 .4) {#apz89 .4 .ref .apz} "Rasi”, the stem stem,
+[APZ 89.4] (#apz89 .4) {#apz89 .4 .ref .apz} "Rasi", the stem stem,
 Bark Stirling, Leaf Shear, Flowers Rare, Nuts Rare, Sour Rare, Sweet Rare, Thread Stir, bitter rash, salty rash, sweet, unpleasant winter furnaces to the whip.
 Stirling There is a certain Brahman who is a giveaway.
 They are graced by tongue